CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_eth_network_group_policy.html.markdown

 * `vlan_settings`:(HashMap) - VLAN configuration for the virtual interface.
 This complex property has following sub-properties:
   + `allowed_vlans`:(string) Allowed VLAN IDs of the virtual interface.
 A list of comma separated VLAN ids and/or VLAN id ranges.
-  + `native_vlan`:(int) Native VLAN ID of the virtual interface or the corresponding vethernet on the peer Fabric Interconnect to which the virtual interface is connected.
+  + `native_vlan`:(int) Native VLAN ID of the virtual interface or the corresponding Vethernet on the peer Fabric Interconnect to which the virtual interface is connected.
+Native VLAN ID maps all incoming untagged traffic i.e. packets without a VLAN tag to the native VLAN for switching purposes.
 If the native VLAN is not a part of the allowed VLANs, it will automatically be added to the list of allowed VLANs.
+A native VLAN ID of 0 will indicate to the system to use the system default native VLAN ID and will also prevent native VLAN from being added to the allowed VLAN list.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `qinq_enabled`:(bool) Enable QinQ (802.1Q-in-802.1Q) Tunneling on the vNIC.
   + `qinq_vlan`:(int) Select the VLAN ID for VIC QinQ (802.1Q-in-802.1Q) Tunneling.